roddhjav/apparmor.d/docs/development/index.md

 #### Rule :material-numeric-4-circle: - Distribution and devices agnostic

-:   A profile should be compatible with all distributions, software and devices
+:   A profile should be compatible with all distributions, software, and devices
     in the Linux world.
 You cannot deny access to resources you do not use on your devices or for your use case.